Here are two sobering statistics concerning the state of the U.S. economy:

 Never before has The Motley Fool been able to help investors navigate the sometimes muddy waters of foreign markets.
 Global Gains aims to beat the market with foreign stocks while teaching you how to analyze and invest in other countries.
 With years of experience living, working, and investing abroad, Bill is more than qualified to help you do just that.

-So if you're ready to make your portfolio better diversified and add the potential of great global gains, click here to try our just-launched Global Gains service free for 30 days.
+In fact, Bill just returned from a research trip to China, India, and Taiwan with a number of ideas he's itching to tell subscribers about.
+So if you're ready to make your portfolio better diversified and add the potential of great global gains, click here to try Global Gains free for 30 days.

 This article was originally published Oct.
 25, 2006.
 It has been updated.